- Call an Expert 1-866-223-2121

 Fixed annuities are invested primarily in government securities and high-grade corporate bonds.
 They offer a guaranteed rate of return, typically over a period of one to fifteen years.
 There are two basic types of fixed annuities: the Guaranteed Return Annuities (GRA) is a fixed annuity that offers a guarantee that you can never receive less than 100% of your investment — no penalties or fluctuations in the interest rate market can impact your principal should you surrender.
 The Market Value Adjustment annuity (MVA) works much like the GRA, but there is no guarantee of your principal if rates rise and you surrender your contract.
 MVAs work like a bond and often pay more than a GRA due to the increased short-term risk of rising rates.
 It is important to note that, unlike a variable annuity, where your funds are held separately from the insurance company, with a fixed annuity your assets are part of the general accounts of the insurer, and are subject to the claims-paying ability of the issuing company.
 For this reason it is important to understand the financial strength of the issuing insurance company before you buy a fixed annuity.
 See our section on financial strength ratings for more information.

 Variable annuities enable you to invest in a selection of portfolios, called sub-accounts.
 These sub-accounts are tied to market performance, and often have a corresponding managed investment after which they are modeled.
 Available choices range from the most conservative, such as money market, guaranteed fixed accounts, and government bond funds, to more aggressive such as growth, small cap, mid cap, large cap, capital appreciation, aggressive growth, and emerging markets investments.
+You can invest in fixed accounts, money market, domestic, international, specialty, sector funds and small, medium and large cap funds.
 Some have as many as forty or more investment choices with ten or more managers, and allow you to switch between them at no cost and without taxes (although excessive changes to your contract could result in the imposition of a small fee, so be sure to consult your financial planner or prospectus if you are making regular changes).
+Variable annuities typically allow a wide variety of investment options including .
+Many variable annuities allow for transferring among sub-accounts free of charge.

-One special type of variable annuity is the living benefit annuity, also known as a GRIB (Guaranteed Retirement Income Benefit).
-The most competitive living benefit annuities guarantee at least a 5% return over seven years, or the highest attained value on each anniversary during the surrender period, whichever is greater.
-In exchange for this living guarantee, the living benefit annuity has a surrender charge, or penalty for early withdrawal, no up-front bonus, and a slightly higher annual fee.
-Guaranteed ifetime withdrawal benefit annuities are also very popular.
-The concept behind a Lifetime Withdrawal Benefit is simple.
-If you purchase a Lifetime Withdrawal Benefit Rider with your variable annuity, the insurance company guarantees a regular monthly, quarterly, or annual payment for your lifetime, even if your account balance goes to zero.
+Unlike mutual funds, variable annuity products come with optional living benefits and death benefits.
+One special type of variable annuity benefit is the GMIB (Guaranteed Minimum Income Benefit).
+The most competitive GMIBs guarantee at least a 5% return over seven years, or the highest attained value on each anniversary during the surrender period, whichever is greater.
+In exchange for this living guarantee, the living benefit annuity has a surrender charge / penalty for early withdrawal (typically 7 years), no up-front bonus, and a slightly higher annual fee (.25% to .50% per year).
+Lifetime Income Benefit annuities are also very popular.
+The concept behind a Lifetime Income Benefit is simple.
+If you purchase a Lifetime Income Benefit Rider with your variable annuity, the insurance company guarantees a regular monthly, quarterly, or annual payment for your lifetime, even if your account balance goes to zero -- income you can never outlive.

 Finally, you will need to determine which liquidity option best suits your needs: those with or without withdrawal penalties.